hubertrh/mdm-structural-and-civil-engineering/README.md

 ## Tech Stack

-- **Next.js & TypeScript:** Chosen for its robustness and type safety in web application development.
+- **Next.js 14 & TypeScript:** Chosen for its robustness and type safety in web application development.
 - **Tailwind CSS:** Allows for custom design implementation while following the strict design guidelines provided by MDM.
 - **Subtle Animations:** Light animations and interactive elements, powered by GSAP and Framer Motion, are included to engage users without distraction.
-- **Content Management:** Sanity CMS will be integrated to enable easy content updates and management.
+- **Content Management:** Integrated Sanity CMS enabling easy content updates and management.
+- **Mapbox GL:** Implemented to provide interactive and customizable maps, enhancing the visualization of company's location.
+- **CookieYes:** A GDPR-compliant cookie consent solution, ensuring the website meets legal requirements in the UK for user consent management and privacy protection.

 ## Development Setup